 |• Parent company listed on stock exchange|

-Tradestation is based in the USA and it was founded in 1982.
+TradeStation is based in the US and was founded in 1982.

 To be certain, we highly advise that you check two facts: